Slay the Spire 2 Character Tier List: Ranking the Spire's Most Miserable Souls

 S-Tier: The Overpowered Royalty

-If your only goal is to completely break the game and laugh while elite bosses melt into a puddle, this is exactly where you want to be.
+If your only goal is to mechanically break the game and laugh while elite bosses melt into a puddle, this is exactly where you want to be.
+These characters offer late game scaling that makes the final acts feel like a victory lap.

 The Regent

-This new alien royal is objectively busted right now.
-The Regent introduces Stars as a completely separate resource from your standard energy.
+This new alien royal feels exceptionally busted right now.
+As I outlined in my Slay the Spire 2 Regent guide, he introduces Stars as a completely separate resource from your standard energy.
 You start every combat with three Stars, and your deck is built entirely around generating and spending them for massive returns.

 The scaling here is just absurd.
 You can find spells that nuke targets and actively refund the Stars if they secure a kill.
-The specific card Bombardment is completely fucking broken in the current build.
+The specific card Bombardment is incredibly broken in the current build.
 Upgrading it allows you to deal roughly 50 damage almost for free on turns where you just want to sit back and play defensive cards.
 You have a very comfortable 75 starting health, but you rarely need it because the Regent's damage output can usually clear a room before the enemy even gets a turn.
+His alternate Sovereign Blade build is equally terrifying, allowing you to forge a single weapon in your hand until it can erase a boss in one swing.

 The Silent

 The rogue of the Spire remains a masterpiece of game design.
 The Silent requires a massive amount of finesse because she has zero built in healing and a relatively low health pool of 70.
+Every point of damage you take early on is a permanent tax on your run.
 However, her late game scaling is unmatched.

 A-Tier: The Reliable Workhorses

 These characters are incredibly solid.
-They might lack the immediate "win button" potential of the S-Tier, but they offer highly consistent mechanics that can drag even a mediocre player to the final act.
+They might lack the immediate raw power of the S-Tier, but they offer highly consistent mechanics that can drag even a mediocre player to the final act.

 The Ironclad

 The poster boy is exactly as reliable as you remember him.
-The Ironclad is the ultimate safety net for beginners.
+The Ironclad is the ultimate safety net for beginners who are still learning enemy attack patterns.
 His Burning Blood relic heals 6 HP at the end of every single fight, meaning you can make stupid mistakes early on and simply outlast the punishment.

 His straightforward mechanics are his biggest strength.
 You can turtle up with Barricade and Body Slam, or you can lean into Exhaust synergies with Dead Branch to completely overwhelm the board.
 He also has access to Bloodletting cards that hurt his own HP pool for massive buffs, which pairs perfectly with his high base health of 80.
-He sits in A-Tier simply because his damage ceiling feels slightly restricted compared to the raw output of the Regent or Silent.
+He sits in A-Tier simply because his damage ceiling feels slightly rigid compared to the raw, game breaking output of the Regent or Silent.
+You still have to work for your victories, but my Slay the Spire 2 Ironclad guide can help you optimize those heavy hits.

 The Necrobinder